dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="Where do recommendations come from?
 Can they be customized?" >

-Recommendations largely mirror the best practice rules dbt project evaluator.
+Recommendations largely mirror the best practice rules from the `dbt_project_evaluator` package.
 At this time, recommendations can’t be customized.
 In the future, dbt Explorer will likely support recommendation customization capabilities (for example, in project code).

 </expandable>